spacetelescope/roman-wfi-reference-pipeline/README.md

 ## Slack Integration

-To use the slack notifications, you must set up a Slack token.
+To use the Slack notifications, you must set up a Slack token.
 When you have a token, you can point to it with the environment variable WFI_SLACK_TOKEN.